 To what extent should you listen to others and follow their advice?
 And to what extent should you do what feels right to you?

-Well, my answer is to find a balance and to be strategic based on what you’re looking to accomplish.
+Well, my answer is to find a balance between imitation and originality and to be strategic based on what you’re looking to accomplish.
 I see value in both sides for the exact reasons James mentions.
 Letting others help guide you towards your goals doesn’t mean you lack your own sense of originality.
 It can actually help you move in the right direction quicker.